Click for detailed status

 Use myjobs -j <job_id> to view detailed information of a job.
 It provides a human-friendly summary of Slurm jobs, improving on squeue's output.

-Example of a pending job¶
+Here's an example of a pending job

 $ myjobs -j 6038307